Enrollment Deposit FAQ

 Q: What happens if I don’t pay the enrollment deposit?

 A: Accepting admission and paying the enrollment deposit will secure your place in the incoming class.
-If you have not accepted your admission and paid the deposit by May 1, you will not be allowed to enroll at CSU Stanislaus.
+If you have not accepted your admission and paid the deposit by the deadline1, you will not be allowed to enroll at CSU Stanislaus.

 Q: Will CSU Stanislaus accept partial payment of the enrollment deposit?